-As your work changes, and how you do your work moves into complexity patterns, how your team and you make sense of the challenges is essential.
+As your work changes and how you do your work moves into complexity patterns, how your team and you make sense of the challenges is essential.

-In a recent talk to the University at Buffalo School of Entrepreneurial Leadership, I shared how several executive teams and companies have been looking for patterns, identifying trends from those patterns, and changing how they get their work done.
+In a recent talk at the University at Buffalo School of Entrepreneurial Leadership, I shared how several executive teams and companies have been looking for patterns, identifying trends from those patterns, and changing how they get their work done.

 Complexity Patterns Recognition

-One of the best ways to work with complexity patterns is to create create a cadence of habit with your team and self to gather information in the present and review that information regularly.
+One of the best ways to work with complexity patterns is to create a cadence of habit with your team and self to gather information in the present and review that information regularly.

 We see this in the US military and other teams that deal with highly complex, changing, interdependent forces.

 Debriefs or after-action reviews develop this cadence or habit.